11/7/2024

 Rick McConnell

-Thanks.
-Well, to start, Grail is used by essentially all of our cloud based customers.
+Well, to start, Grail is used by essentially all of our cloud-based customers.
 If you're on AWS, you're on Azure, you're using Grail.
-So I'd like to piece apart any selection or election to use Grail or any customers who are SAS based customers because they're using it by definition.
-They then have more capabilities associated with Grail.
-And especially if they're on DPS, they just have more capabilities to expand more broadly across the portfolio.
+So I'd like to piece apart any selection or election to use Grail for any customers who are SaaS-based customers because they're using it by definition. they then have more capabilities associated with Grail.
+And especially if they're on DPS, they just have more capabilities to expand more broadly. across the portfolio.
 So to get back to your question, I would say it really is organic expansion based on the notion that they're already using Grail.
 They have access to the breadth of the portfolio and they're able to deploy it broadly from central IT all the way to developers and inclusive of departments.
 So the setup here enables precisely the kind of expansion that you're talking about.

 speaker